Witches and The Inquisition

 ...The Witches Court records showed that there was no such thing as an "average" witch: there was no characteristic that the majority of witches shared, in all times and places.
 Not gender.
 Not wealth.
 Not religion.
 Nothing.
 The only thing that united them was the fact that they were accused of witchcraft.
 The diversity of witches is one of the strongest arguments against the theory that the Great Hunt was a deliberate pogrom aimed at a specific group of people.
 If that was true, then most witches would have something in common.

 Jenny is a wiccan historian writing for the Covenant of the Goddess website.
-I quote Jenny because of her wiccan background.
 If any web site would be against Catholicism this site would be but she had the integrity to report the results of her research.
 We also have found similar information from secular and religious historians.
 The article originally appeared in the The Pomegranate, the New Journal of Neo-pagan Studies.
-Lammas 1998, Volume #5 http://chass.colostate-pueblo.edu/natrel/pom/old/POM5a1.html a live article is here.
+Lammas 1998, Volume #5.

-I won't go into a detailed description of the witchcraft of the middle ages here but here are a few basics.
-Witchcraft was the use power other than divine powers, to perform paranormal activities.
+We won't go into a detailed description of the witchcraft of the Middle Ages here but here are a few basics.
+Witchcraft was the use of power other than divine powers, to perform paranormal activities.
 In the case of black magic the intention was to cause harm, perhaps to cause sickness, death of adults, infants or livestock, hailstorms, etc...
-White magic was used to to counteract the black magic.
-Harry Potter and does a pretty good job of summing up the story of witchcraft from several perspectives.
+White magic was used to to counteract the black magic, however, the Church would say even white magic is dangerous.
 Witchcraft was an acquired skill, it was something that was learned.
 It was not something that one is born with.
-Harry Potter also shows how white magic was used against black magic.
-White magic grew out of a response to black magic.
+White magic is used against black magic,

 The Catholic Encyclopedia says this: